-La.ayette's last visit to this country was in 1724-25.
-When the time which he had allotted for his tour had ex-pired, after he had visited every one of the 24 states of the Union, Lafay-ette repaired to Washington to pay his parting respects to the chief magis-trate of the nation, John Quincy Adams.
-This took place at the Presi-dential mansion September 6, 1825, 98 years ago, and on the sixty-eighth anniversary of Lafayette's birth.
+La. ayette's last visit to this country was in 1724-25.
+When the time which he had allotted for his tour had expired, after he had visited every one of the 24 states of the Union, Lafayette repaired to Washington to pay his posting repress to the chief marks. parting respects to the chief magis-trate of the nation, John Quincy Adams.
+This took place at the Presidential mansion September 6, 1825, 98 years ago, and on the sixty-eighth anniversary of Lafayette's birth.

+anniversary of Lafayette's birth.

-The farewell address of President Adams in behalf of the whole American people was a most affecting trib-ute to the lofty character and pa-triotic services of Lafayette during his long and eventful career, and closed with the following words: "You are ours by that unshaken sentiment of gratitude for your serv-ices which is a precious portion of our inheritance; ours by that tie of love and stronger than death which has linked your name for the endless ages of time with the name of Washing-
+The farewell address of President

+Adams in behalf of the whole American people was a most affecting tribute to the lofty character and patriotic services of Lafayette during his long and eventful career, and closed

+with the following words: "You are ours by that unshaken sentiment of gratitude for your services which is a precious portion of our inheritance; ours by that tie of love and stronger than death which has linked your name for the endless ages of time with the name of Washing-

-Lafayette in 1824. .
-4
+Lafayette in 1824.

-"At the painful moment of parting with you we take comfort in the thought that, wherever you may be, thought that, wherever you may be, to the last pulsation of your heart, our country will ever be present to your affections; and a cheerful con-solation assured us that we are not called to sorrow; most of all, that we shall see your face no more, for we shall induge the pleasing antici-pation of beholding our friend again. agair
+"At the painful moment of part-"At the painful moment of parting with you we take comfort in the thought that, wherever you may be, to the last pulsation of your heart, our country will ever be present to your affections; and a cheerful consolation assured us that we are not called to sorrow; most of all, that we shall see your face no more, for we shall indulge the pleasing anticipation of beholding our friend again.

+again.
 "In the name of the whole people of the United States I bid you a reluctant and affectionate farewell."
-To this parting address from Presi-dent Adams, Lafayette replied in a strain of patriotic and impassioned elo-
+To this parting address from President Adams, Lafayette replied in a strain of patriotic and impassioned eloor that river was wounded in his hist battle for American freedom.
+These were the main incidents of New York's reception to Lafayette: Aquatic procession from Staten is-land to the Battery.
+General Lafay-ette on board the Chancellor Livingston.

-On the same day Lafayette em-barked for France on board the Brandywine, a new frigate named in compliment to him, who on the banks of that river was wounded in his first battle for American freadom battle for American freedom.
+On the same day Lafayette em-barked for France on board the Brandywine, a new frigate named in compliment to him, who on the banks of that river was wounded in his first